 Culprit #3: Healthy Competition Gone Awry

-Competition--with yourself and with others--can be good.
-It motivates me to make time in my schedule to run and to continually look for tools and ideas to improve my teaching.
+Competition - with yourself and with others - can be good.
+It motivates me to make time in my schedule to run and to look for tools and ideas to improve my teaching year after year.
 It makes games from soccer to Ticket to Ride fun.

-But left unchecked, it can do some serious damage.
-When we compete to win, it puts us on one side and other people on the opposing side.
-It turns friends, family and even strangers into the enemies.
+But left unchecked, competition can do some serious damage.
+It can put us on one side and other people on an opposing side, turning friends, family and even strangers into the team to beat.

 Take this Buzzfeed quiz to see What % Competitive Are You?
 I got a 62%.
 Bet you can’t beat me.